RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Introduction

 Large Language Models (LLMs) have the potential to automate the model discovery by leveraging their extensive knowledge across various domains, enabling them to propose modeling approaches that were traditionally developed by human experts.
 However, using LLMs comes with significant challenges.
 Directly querying LLMs to generate statistical models often produces semantically flawed and unreliable programs, particularly in probabilistic programming languages like PyMC and NumPyro that evolve rapidly.
 These bugs hinder the correct execution of programs and constrain the effective exploration of the search space of working solutions.
 Further, running LLMs is costly, as expressive models (e.g., GPT-4) incur high API fees.

 These limitations motivate Small Language Models (SLMs) as a practical alternative.
 Despite recent gains on coding tasks, they still produce \emph{semantic} bugs code that runs but violates the intended statistical meaning.
 For example, in PyMC~\cite{Salvatier2016}, an SLM can generate code that places variance where a standard deviation is expected -- \texttt{pm.Normal(..., sigma=sigma**2)} instead of \texttt{pm.Normal(..., sigma=sigma)}.
 This change encodes the wrong statistical model, often inflating uncertainty and even triggering errors such as \texttt{SamplingError}.
-These issues motivate our constraints and Bayesian-workflow checks to detect and correct such errors.
+In addition, SLMs may produce other semantic mistakes, such as using an invalid argument name \texttt{sd} in place of \texttt{sigma}, which raises a \texttt{TypeError} at model construction time.
+These cases illustrate the need for our constraints and Bayesian-workflow checks~\citep{gelman2020bayesian} to ensure correctness.

-\textbf{Our Work: \Tool{}} We present \Tool, a novel probabilistic programming synthesis framework that efficiently guides a LLM to generate probabilistic programs. \Tool{} is the first to demonstrate that open-weight SLMs can synthesize \emph{reliable} probabilistic programs in the Bayesian-workflow sense i.e., they satisfy standard checks.
-The checks include low split-$\widehat{R}$ and adequate bulk/tail ESS (good MCMC mixing), low NUTS divergences (well-behaved geometry), and strong out-of-sample fit via PSIS–LOO.
-These diagnostics plug into the loop of the Bayesian workflow~\citep{gelman2020bayesian}, and we adopt the improved $\widehat{R}$/ESS definitions~\citep{vehtari2021rank} and PSIS–LOO for predictive assessment~\citep{vehtari2017practical}.
-Section~\ref{sec:bg} gives relevant definitions.
+\textbf{Our Work: \Tool{}} We present \Tool, a novel probabilistic programming synthesis framework that efficiently guides a language model to generate probabilistic programs. \Tool{} is the first to demonstrate that open-weight SLMs can synthesize \emph{reliable} probabilistic programs in the Bayesian-workflow sense i.e., they satisfy standard checks, such as adequate effective sample size, low number of MCMC divergences and strong out-of-sample fit (Section~\ref{sec:bg} presents the full list).